davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 plots precipitation events and volumes by threshold for a second city
 * OpenMeteoEDA_202306_v006 plots precipitation events and volumes by threshold for a third city
 * OpenMeteoEDA_202306_v006 plots precipitation events and volumes by threshold faceted for three cities
+* OpenMeteoEDA_202306_v006 plots precipitation events and volumes by threshold faceted for four cities